CEITECmagnonics/SpinWaveToolkit/README.md

 }
 ```

-All sources of models used within the module are cited in their respective documentation.
+All sources of models used within the SpinWaveToolkit are cited in their respective documentation.
 Consider citing them as well if you use these models.